carloscabo/jquery-autohide-plugin/README.md

       timeout: 1000
     });

-One last scenario scenario where the `toglle_class` is asigned to an element relative to the clickable one:
+One last scenario scenario where the `toggle_class` is asigned to an element relative to the clickable one:

     $('#another-sample-menu > li > a').autohide_timeout({
       buttons_events: 'mouseenter', // default is click